Trail orienteering: Control card

 In PreO competitions, traditional paper control cards or e-cards may be used.
 Mobile applications on tablets and smartphones are tested as punching devices, nowadays.

 Traditional paper control cards are in form of a multiple-choice control card, which contain an official copy and a competitor copy, and folded in halves to make them overlap when the control card is punched.
 Before the competition, the name, number and class is filled, and the start and finish times are marked like in traditional orienteering.
 Moreover, There are fields for officials to record the times and answers at timed stations.
 The answers are recorded by punching the control card using the punch provided near the decision point for each control (or, in some competitions, carried by the competitor).
 Multiple punches or punches out-of-the-box are always considered wrong answers.

-If e-cards are used, the answer is made by tapping the e-card at the unit (labelled A, B, C, etc.) near the decision point.
+If e-cards are used, there are two forms of punching the answer: